suomiton/aurelia-bootstrap-datepicker/README.md

 # aurelia-bootstrap-datepicker

-Since I'm not using bootstrap anymore (in favour of [Faceman](http://www.faceman.io)) this will not be maintained.
-You are however free to fork and make it your own!

-This is an aurelia port of the bootstrap-datpicker found [here](https://github.com/eternicode/bootstrap-datepicker)
+This is an aurelia port of the bootstrap-datpicker found [here](https://github.com/eternicode/bootstrap-datepicker), forked from the original written by Thomas Seberechts.

 > To keep up to date on [Aurelia](http://www.aurelia.io/), please visit and subscribe to [the official blog](http://blog.durandal.io/).
 If you have questions, we invite you to [join us on Gitter](https://gitter.im/aurelia/discuss).
 If you would like to have deeper insight into our development process, please install the [ZenHub](https://zenhub.io) Chrome Extension and visit any of our repository's boards.
 You can get an overview of all Aurelia work by visiting [the framework board](https://github.com/aurelia/framework#boards).